firebase/quickstart-ios/database/README.md

 ### Connecting to the Firebase Console

-- To have a functional application, you will need to connect the Crashlytics quickstart example with the [Firebase Console](https://console.firebase.google.com).
+- To have a functional application, you will need to connect the Database quickstart example with the [Firebase Console](https://console.firebase.google.com).
 - For an in-depth explanation, you can read more about [adding Firebase to your iOS Project](https://firebase.google.com/docs/ios/setup).
 Below is a summary of the main steps: